-* World share markets slip, U.S. bond yields flat after early decline
+* World share markets slip, U.S. bond yields flat after

 * Wall Street lower as retail earnings disappoint